Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Introduction # {#Introduction}

-   The main goal of this specification is to define the interoperability point between live sources (ingest sources) and media processing entities that typically reside in the cloud or the network.
-This specification does not impose any new constraints or requirements for live streaming to media clients on end-user devices that consume streams using any defined streaming protocol, with a preference for [[!MPEGDASH]]
+   The main goal of this specification is to define the interoperability point between an [=Ingest Source =] and a [=Receiving entitiy=] that typically reside in the cloud or the network.
+This specification does not impose any new constraints or requirements to clients that consume streams using any defined streaming protocol, with a preference for [[!MPEGDASH]]

-   Live media ingest happens between an ingest source, such as a
-   live video encoder [=live encoder=] and distributed media processing entities that receive the ingest stream.
+   Live media ingest happens between an [=Ingest source=], such as a  live video encoder [=live encoder=] and a [=Receiving entity=].
-   Examples of such media processing entities include media packagers, streaming origins and content delivery networks.
-The structure for receiving the ingest is sometimes referred to as a setup by these media processing entities [=Publishing point=].
+   Examples of such a [=Receiving entity=] include media packagers,streaming origins and content delivery networks.
    The combination of ingest sources and distributed media processing entities
    is common in practical video streaming deployments.
+   It allows media processing functionality to be distributed between entities.

-   In such deployments, interoperability between
+   Nevertheless, in such deployments, interoperability between
    ingest sources and downstream processing
    entities can sometimes be challenging.
    This challenge comes from the fact that